jamesmurdza/awesome-ai-devtools/README.md

 - [Codeium](https://codeium.com/) — Assistant with autocomplete, natural language search and chat.
 Extensions for 21 editors including VS Code, JetBrains, Neovim, Vim, Emacs, Eclipse, PyCharm, and Xcode.
 Enterprise version includes codebase-specific fine-tuning.
 - [Continue](https://continue.dev/) — VS Code extension with chat, refactor, and code generation.
 Edits multiple files and runs commands on your behalf.
 - [Blackbox](https://www.useblackbox.io/) — VS Code extension with autocomplete and chat including links to online coding references.
 - [Source Graph Cody](https://about.sourcegraph.com/cody) - Assistant with chat, refactoring, and unit test generation.
 Extensions for VS Code and IntelliJ.
+Also available as a web app.
 - [CodeGeeX](https://codegeex.cn/) Open source assistant based on the CodeGeeX LLM with chat, completion, and refactoring.
 Extensions for 9 editors including VS Code, and PyCharm.
 - [Quack AI](https://www.quack-ai.com/) — VS Code extension for adhering to project coding guidelines.
 Waitlist.
 - [talk-codebase](https://github.com/rsaryev/talk-codebase) - CLI chatbot with repository as context.
 Supports OpenAI as well as locally running LLMs via GPT4All.